nanjizal/Xperimental/README.md

 ## folder

-folder provides wrappers for file browsing and getting images as hxPixels and then saving them again.
+folder provides wrappers for file browsing and getting images as hxPixels and then saving them again, it was originally part of 'finda' but I decided it was more useful without graphics as a helper for other projects like RectPack2D.

 [folder code](https://github.com/nanjizal/folder)